 For the hydrated docking, explicit water molecules (W atoms) must be added to the molecule.
 And for that, we will use Meeko (see installation instruction here: Software requirements).
 For convenience, the molecule file 1uw6\ligand. sdf is provided (see data directory).
 But you can obtain it directly from the PDB here: 1uw6 (see Download instance Coordinates link for the NCT molecule (chain U [A])).
-Since the ligand file does not include the hydrogen atoms, we are going to automatically add them.
+Since the ligand file does not include the hydrogen atoms, we are going to automatically add them and correct the protonation for a pH of 7.4.
 The option -w is use to add explicit water molecule to the molecule.